XingfuDu-dimer/InstrumentGPT/README.md

 # Instrument GPT

+**Instrument GPT** is the tool (this repo).
+Your **instrument repo** (or any project you work on) is the real working directory — that’s where the Cursor agent runs (reads files, runs commands, etc.).

-Chat-style Q&A powered by the Cursor Agent CLI.
-Features a ChatGPT-like UI with per-user conversation history, streaming responses, and sidebar conversation management.
+This app gives you a ChatGPT-like UI to talk to the Cursor Agent CLI: per-user conversation history, streaming responses, and sidebar conversation management.
+The agent’s **working directory** should point at your instrument project, not at Instrument GPT.

 ## Prerequisites